grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ## Canvas editing

-You can edit a canvas when the dashboard is in either panel edit mode or from the context of the dashboard.
+You can make changes to a canvas visualization while in the context of the dashboard, or in dashboard mode.
 The following sections describe the editing options available in dashboard mode.

 ### Inline editor

 You can edit your canvas inline while in dashboard mode.
-The inline editor menu displays the options relevant to the part of the canvas that you have in focus or selected.
+The inline editor menu displays the options relevant to the part of the canvas that you've selected.
 You can also move the editor window around.

 {{< video-embed src="/static/img/docs/canvas-panel/canvas-inline-editor-9-2-0.mp4" max-width="750px" alt="Inline editor demo" >}}